kent-rasmussen/aztinstaller/README.md

 - Python is required to run A-Z+T.

 - Git is required to clone the A-Z+T repository during installation.
-- If Git is installed for the first time, the installer will not recognize the enviornment path in subsequent commands.
-In this case, it will search for \Git\Cmd in the two Program Files directories (32 and 64 bit) and will use this path to git.exe for subsequent git commands.

 - If the AZT directory exists, `git pull origin` will refresh the code to the latest version .

 - Charis SIL fonts will be installed if possible, but if installation of the fonts fails, the installer will not fail.

 - If installation of any of the optional components fails, the installer will continue attempting to install remaining components.

+- If Python and/or Git are installed for the first time, the installer will not find them in the subsequent commands.
+So we run a windows batch file from a second shell to get the updated path into an output file and then read the path in for use in the remainder of the script.

 ## References